 What is Laser Skin Resurfacing?

 When a piece of furniture becomes nicked, stained, or otherwise damaged, sanding away the top layer of finish can help revitalize it.
 Laser skin resurfacing follows the same concept by removing the outer layer of damaged skin so that the fresh, new cells are visible underneath.
-Dr. Zamora applies laser beam technology to gently peel back and exfoliate the skin, a process that many people find far more comfortable than dermabrasion or chemical peels.
+Dr. Zamora applies laser beam technology to gently peel back and exfoliate the skin, a process that many people find far more comfortable than dermabrasion

 Benefits of Laser Skin Resurfacing

 Laser skin resurfacing is especially beneficial at targeting the fine lines that form around the mouth and lips and can even be used to hone in on certain problem areas.
 This procedure is extremely safe, and can often be performed without any anesthesia, although a topical numbing cream is often used when treating very large patches of skin.

 Who is the Ideal Candidate for Laser Skin Resurfacing?

 To be a good candidate for laser skin resurfacing, you should not have any open cold sores or other wounds.
 Tell Dr. Zamora if you have any bleeding disorders or take blood-thinning medications such as aspirin so that he can assess your risk and ask you to take additional precautions if necessary.